EPHS Registration Hub

 Opportunities to earn college credit

 Students can take individual courses within a Pathway or choose to complete a Pathway and have it included on their official transcript.
 Completing a Pathway requires 10 credits including a Capstone course.
 Students have several supporting courses and extracurricular activities to choose from to tailor their plans for their goals.
 See course guide for more details on Pathway options, courses, and opportunities.
-Courses within a pathway have a specific notation, so that students and families can quickly identify them!
+Courses within a pathway have a specific notation, so that students and families can quickly identify them, please see the planning sheets below to plan and select pathways courses!

 Pathway Resources